HaikuArchives/TheAwesomeResizer/README.md

 ## How it works (The "Manual")

-- Drag'n Drop an image file on the window to show it.
+- Drag'n Drop an image file on the window to show it, or click the dropzone for file open dialog.
 - Resizing the window (with the borders) resize the image.
 - You can also enter the width and height directly.
 - Uncheck "Aspect Ratio" and the image will fit the entire window.